 “In a lot of ways, it put USA Track & Field and the Olympic Trials back in the limelight it needed to be in,” Estes said.

-His organization, however, has held the last two Olympic Trials which also double as the national championships in Eugene, Ore., considered the nation's top track city.
+His organization, however, has held the last two Olympic track trials in Eugene, Ore., considered the nation’s top track city.
 According to the University of Oregon website, the Eugene track was rebuilt in 2006.

-Eugene has been awarded the 2016 Olympic Trials, but Estes said Sacramento could be in the running to host the 2020 Olympic Trials "if all the right things happen" at next year's championships and beyond.
+Eugene already has been granted the 2016 Olympic Trials.
+But Estes said Sacramento could be in the running to host the 2020 Olympic Trials “if all the right things happen” at the upcoming 2014 national championships and beyond.

-Asked by Johnson what he meant by "right things," Estes told a small crowd at Tuesday's news conference that track officials would want to see the Hornet Stadium stands filled and "great performances" on the track.
+Asked by Mayor Johnson what he meant by “right things,” Estes told a small press conference crowd at Sacramento State that track officials would want to see the Hornet Stadium stands filled, and would want to see some “great performances” on the track.

-"It certainly would be a step to the Olympic Trials," Estes said, "(but) 2020 is a long way away."
+“It certainly would be a step to the Olympic Trials,” he said.
+But, he added, “2020 is a long way away.”

 Call The Bee’s Tony Bizjak, (916) 321-1059.